Soft Tissue & Minimally Invasive Surgery

 If indicated, additional tests such as blood work, x-rays, or ultrasound may be performed on the appointment day.
 Advanced diagnostic tests such as CT scans, MRI, biopsy, or dye studies are typically scheduled for the following day.

 We ask that you do not feed your pet the morning of the appointment, but free access to water should be allowed.

 Our board certified surgeons perform a wide variety of surgeries.
 Your attending doctor will discuss the details of surgery and potential risks and complications.

 Unless it is an emergency, surgeries are usually scheduled for the day following the initial appointment (Wednesday or Friday).
-Exceptions to this include: 1) elective spays and neuters (appointment on Monday morning and surgery that afternoon); 2) procedures that are dependent on the results of tests or biopsies that require several days to be processed; and, 3) procedures that require specialized equipment to be ordered.
+Exceptions to this include:

 In Hospital Care

 Under most circumstances, your pet will spend the night prior to surgery in the hospital, in order to become acclimated and to give the anesthesiologist an opportunity to review the case.
 While you may want to leave a special toy or bedding with your pet, we can not guarantee that it will be returned to you.
 We assure you, however, that your pet will sleep on a clean cushioned mattress with blankets.
 Clean bedding is provided daily and changed if soiled.

 All surgical patients are required to spend the night following surgery in the hospital.
 This is to ensure adequate pain management and to monitor for complications of anesthesia and/or surgery.
 The length of stay in the hospital following surgery varies, depending on the type of surgery performed (your doctor will be able to provide an estimated length of stay).